-Endorsed by ageless 64-year-old supermodel Christie Brinkley, BioSil is a supplement that can reduce fine lines and wrinkles, increase skin elasticity, improve overall hair health and strengthen nails.
+BioSil is a supplement that allegedly reduces fine lines and wrinkles, increases skin elasticity, improves overall hair health, and strengthens nails.

 The BioSil products include capsules for the hair, skin and nails; as well as liquid drops for bones and joints.

 Both products contain BioSil’s patented ch-OSA®.
 This stands for choline-stabilized OrthoSilicic Acid, and is BioSil’s clinically proven complex that turns on the fibroblasts in skin and osteoblasts in bone that generate collagen.

 According to Dr. Michael Murray, who is considered one of the world's leading authorities on natural medicine, BioSil has been shown to improve the health of the skin, hair, nails and bone and may also show benefit in improving joint health, cardiovascular health – and even brain health.